opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 Once a query set is available judgments come next.
 A judgment describes how relevant a particular document is for a given query.
 A judgment consists of three parts: the query, the document, and a (typically) numerical rating.

-Ratings can be binary (0 or 1, i.e. irrelevant or relevant) or graded (e.g. 0 to 3, definitely irrelevant to definitely relevant).
+Ratings can be binary (0 or 1, that is irrelevant or relevant) or graded (for example 0 to 3, definitely irrelevant to definitely relevant).
 In the case of explicit judgments, there are human raters going through query-document pairs and assigning these ratings according to some rules.
 On the other hand there are implicit judgments.
 Implicit judgments are derived from user behavior: user queries, viewed and clicked documents.
-Implicit judgments can be modeled with [click models that emerged from web search](https://clickmodels.weebly.com/) in the early 2010s and range from simple clickthrough rates to more [complex approaches](https://www.youtube.com/watch?v=wa88XShl7hs).
+Implicit judgments can be modeled with [click models that emerged from web search](https://clickmodels.weebly.com/) in the early 2010s and range from simple click through rates to more [complex approaches](https://www.youtube.com/watch?v=wa88XShl7hs).
 All come with limitations and/or deal differently with biases like position bias.

 Recently, a third category of generating judgments emerged: LLM-as-a-judge.
 Here you use large language models like GPT-4o to judge query-doc pairs.